Amazon keywords are relevant to the Amazon search terms that the user types in Amazon’s search bar to look for a particular product or category.

 When advertising on Amazon, you’re able to see an exact return on your advertising spend (ACoS).
 While this is a great metric to review, it’s easy to get fixated on this spend amount.
 If your ACoS is high, it’s an easy justification for ending your campaign.
 The problem is that ACoS doesn’t show you the full impact of your advertising efforts.

 It’s also important (and contrary to Amazon’s position) to note that Amazon is not an adequate platform for driving brand awareness.
 Because PPC provides you with very limited creative capability, it’s exceptionally hard for a private label seller to establish an adequate brand voice.
-Some of this can be done through social media engagement and more traditional advertising tactics but your on-Amazon advertising strategy should be focused on SEO and sales growth rather than trying to build a base of loyal customers.
+Some of this can be done through social media engagement and more traditional advertising tactics but your on-Amazon growth strategy should be focused on SEO and sales rather than trying to build a base of loyal customers.

 At this stage in your product’s lifecycle, it’s important to begin to compile high performing keywords to focus ad spend on while simultaneously understanding the less tangible benefits of advertising.
 Attention should be placed on both maximizing profitable revenue from easy wins, and developing strategic tactics to advantageously position you across your entire market.